Doomy66/Canonn-System-Numberwang/README.txt

 # Release Notes
 26/02/21 ExpansionTarget now also has EDDBFramework Options.
-Quicker, but not live data 26/02/21 ExpansionTarget : New Tool EDDBInvasionAlert will alert you to systems that are predicted to invade your territory 26/02/21 EDDBFramework Added
+Quicker, but not live data 26/02/21 ExpansionTarget : New Tool InvasionAlert will alert you to systems that are predicted to invade your territory 26/02/21 EDDBFramework Added